utkarshcmu/grafana.org/content/blog/2017-09-01-timeshift-ep11.md

 [**Visualizing CloudWatch with Grafana**](http://dev.classmethod.jp/cloud/aws/visualizing-cloudwatch-with-grafana/): Yuzo put together an article outlining his first experience adding a CloudWatch data source in Grafana, importing his first dashboard, then comparing the graphs between Grafana and CloudWatch.

-[**Monitoring Linux performance with Grafana**](https://opensource.com/article/17/8/linux-grafana): Jim wanted to monitor his CentOS home router to get network traffic and disk usage stats, but wanted to try soemthing different than his previous cacti monitoring.
+[**Monitoring Linux performance with Grafana**](https://opensource.com/article/17/8/linux-grafana): Jim wanted to monitor his CentOS home router to get network traffic and disk usage stats, but wanted to try something different than his previous cacti monitoring.
 This walkthrough shows how he set things up to collect, store and visualize the data.

 [**Visualizing Jenkins Pipeline Results in Grafana**](https://piotrminkowski.wordpress.com/2017/08/29/visualizing-jenkins-pipeline-results-in-grafana/): Piotr provides a walkthrough of his setup and configuration to view Jenkins build results for his continuous delivery environment in Grafana.